galaxyproject/training-material/topics/microbiome/tutorials/dada-16S/tutorial.md

 The **α diversity** describes the diversity within a community.
 It considers the number of different species in an environment (also referred to as species **richness**).
 Additionally, it can take the abundance of each species into account to measure how evenly individuals are distributed across the sample (also referred to as species **evenness**).

-There are several different indexes used to calculate α diversity because different indexes capture different aspects of diversity and have varying sensitivities to different factors.
+There are several different indices used to calculate α diversity because different indexes capture different aspects of diversity and have varying sensitivities to different factors.
 These indexes have been developed to address specific research questions, account for different ecological or population characteristics, or highlight certain aspects of diversity.

 ![Explanation of the α diversity](./images/alphadiversity_metrics.png "<a href="https://medium.com/pjtorres-high-gut-alpha-diversity-and-health/high-alpha-diversity-and-health-65e5eca7fa36">Source</a>")